Yay, if you've made it here, then it already means that you are interested in working for NDAS and helping to change lives.

 Regular staff surveys

-Staff wellbeing package including mental health champions and discount scheme
+Staff wellbeing package including mental health first aiders.

 Employee Assistance programme offered free to all staff and volunteers.

 NDAS provides refuge to victims of domestic abuse.
 One of our Northampton based refuges also accepts women who are also living with the effects of addiction to drugs and/or alcohol.
-This refuge is operated 24 hours and this role is to cover hours outside “office hours”.
+This refuge is operated 24 hours and this role is as a member of our Bank Staff team to cover our regular teams annual leave and sickness.

-The shifts available are on a 4 week rolling rota, as detailed below.
+The shifts available to cover are part of a 4 week rolling rota, as detailed below.

 Essential candidate criteria includes: